Rules & Regulations

 • incomplete.
 The grade of I indicates that a minor part of the subject requirements has not been fulfilled and that a passing grade is to be expected when the work is completed.
 The work should normally be completed before Add Date of the succeeding term of the regular academic year; however, the Faculty member in charge, in negotiation with the student, has the right to set an earlier or later date for pedagogical reasons or extenuating circumstances.
 For undergraduates: The completion date is to be entered on the Instructor's Report Form which must accompany the grade of I. This completion date cannot be any later than the end of the succeeding term of the regular academic year unless completion of the work requires facilities or resources which will not be available to the student within that time period.
 In this latter case, a notation to this effect must be made by the instructor on the form reporting the I grade, along with an indication of the earliest date upon which the necessary facilities will be available to that student and the corresponding expected completion date.
 If the work is not completed by the agreed-upon deadline, the faculty member in charge must submit a final grade by the last day of the regular term during which the work was to have been completed.
 This grade is to be based on the work completed in the subject.
 No grade of I can be assigned to any student in the semester in which they graduate.
 All grades of Incomplete must be resolved prior to graduation.

 • J a notation assigned for work such as Thesis, UROP or At Plant registration (internship or industrial practice), which has progressed satisfactorily but has not been completed.
+A modifier of minus on a J grade indicates that a student partially met expectations of satisfactory academic performance or progress.
 Grade given upon completion of the work in a later term also covers this term.

 • U a notation for thesis work which has not been completed and in which progress has been unsatisfactory.
 Grade given upon completion of the work in a later term also covers this term.
 Unless a student's progress improves significantly, the student may expect that grade to be failing.